Jinming-Su/Articles/Deep_Learning/Paper/ParseNet: Looking wider to see better翻译.md

 - Paper
 tags:
 - ParseNet
-description: 《ParseNet: Looking wider to see better》 ICLR 2016 submission
+description: 《ParseNet:Looking wider to see better》 ICLR 2016 submission
 ---

 ### ParseNet: Looking wider to see better翻译